Bahram Kalhornia: Activities and profession

 The reality of the matter is that these things have not suddenly appeared; they have existed before me.
 The world is an eternal phenomenon, and I only have a short opportunity to experience a small section of existence.
 The eternal entity of existence flows within me.
 I live my life differently, whether in the awe of my cosmic existence or the awe of my personal life.
 I have read well, lived well, utilized the resources of the world well, and been enriched by the blessings of the universe.
 I believe that every person has multiple personas within themselves; beings that lie beneath their skin and are destined to awaken and take charge at any moment.
 If anyone observes their behavior from dawn to dusk, they can understand the changes within themselves.
 A person is constantly changing, and this change is connected to the breath of the entities within us.

 In the thoughts of the wise scholars of Iranian contemplation, the diversity, the thousand faces, and the Simurgh-like nature of individuals are always discussed.
 I take this very seriously and believe that the history of each individual is embedded with thousands of people.
 Sometimes we do not perceive it, and sometimes it is close to us.
 Due to my way of life, I have become close to this world.
 Not only have I become close to it, but in returning to within, I have played, been childish, mischievous, and lazy.
 I have stood alongside heroes, criminals, outlaws, and...
 I have wandered in this world, slept, woken up, and fallen in love.
 I do not want to believe, but I want to accept that the destiny that humanity has found and has turned into a superficial and low-quality consumer is the authentic destiny of humanity.
 I believe that the existential roots of humans are much richer and stronger than what they, themselves think.
 We have a historical entity, and in this historical entity, the wonders of creation are found, and these wonders are other faces of our existence that have come in this form."

 Hossein Norouzi, an art critic and painter, wrote about Kalhornia's works in the solo exhibition "Sahm-e Shak (Share of Doubt)”: "Personalities and special talents and creativity of some individuals seem to be overlooked among many, often remaining unseen or barely noticed.
 I'm referring to someone like Bahram Kalhornia.
 A man whose cloak of many knowledge and arts are fitting and dignified on him, and no cloak of Iranian knowledge and culture and art does not suit him.

-A knowledgeable man and in the old sense, wise, artist, orator, teacher, and capable presenter in grand gatherings and mass media, possessing an eloquent expression, his words are like obedient servants of his sweet discourse and processing mind, and the owner of ideas and thoughts in the field of major management and influential contemporary art in Iran.